-Plese note that 2011 is the last year in which it is possible for home learners to take this GCSE examination.
+It is no longer possible for home learners to take this GCSE examination.
 This is because of the introduction of controlled assessment in 2012.
 You will now need to take IGCSE English Literature.

 The Old GCSE Course

-Each lesson of the GCSE English Literature course begins with a set of clearly stated objectives and an explanation of its place in the overall programme of study.
-Effective learning is encouraged through frequent activities and self-assessment questions, and there is guidance for the preparation of coursework.
+Each lesson of the GCSE English Literature course began with a set of clearly stated objectives and an explanation of its place in the overall programme of study.
+Effective learning was encouraged through frequent activities and self-assessment questions, and there was guidance for the preparation of coursework.

-The GCSE English Literature course is divided into eight modules, the first two covering general aspects and the others dealing with set texts:
+The GCSE English Literature course was divided into eight modules, the first two covering general aspects and the others dealing with set texts:

-Oxford Home Schooling has been careful in its choice of texts to choose texts which are accessible to the widest audience an yet still present a challenge to the pupil.
-It is the parents responsibility to ensure that they are happy with the texts we have chosen.
+Oxford Home Schooling was careful in its choice of texts to choose texts which are accessible to the widest audience and yet still present a challenge to the pupil.
+It was the parents’ responsibility to ensure that they were happy with the texts we chose.

-This course prepares students for AQA GCSE English Literature syllabus 3711, for examinations in 2010 and 2011.
-We have chosen this syllabus as it is the most suited to Distance Learning/Home Schooling.
+This course prepared students for AQA GCSE English Literature syllabus 3711, for examinations in 2011 and 2012.
+We chose this syllabus as it was the most suited to Distance Learning/Home Schooling.

-A reasonable level of proficiency in written English is assumed.
+A reasonable level of proficiency in written English was assumed.

 Home Schooling Students need to submit a folder of coursework to their examination centre.
-Full guidance is given in the course.
+Full guidance was given in the course.